Sandman Hotels

 Sandman Hotel Group is a Canadian hotel chain owned by Northland Properties.

-With the corporate headquarters based in Vancouver, British Columbia, Canada, the company currently has 47 properties across Canada under the brands Sandman Inns, Sandman Hotel & Suites, and Sandman Signature Hotels & Resorts.
-Three Sandman Signature properties now operate in the UK based in Newcastle, Aberdeen and London Gatwick, alongside a resort in Ireland; Portmarnock Hotel & Golf Links.
+Overview

 In 1967, the first Sandman Inn opened in Smithers, British Columbia.
 The company rapidly expanded, opening at least one property every year.
 In 1976, a new tier of hotels was added to the company profile with Sandman Hotel Vancouver.
 In 2007, the Sandman Signature brand was added as a higher end brand.
+With the corporate headquarters based in Vancouver, British Columbia, Canada, the company currently has over 60 properties across Canada under the brands Sandman Inns, Sandman Hotel & Suites, Sutton Place Hotels and Sandman Signature Hotels & Resorts.
+Four Sandman Signature properties now operate in the UK based in Newcastle, Aberdeen, Glasgow and London Gatwick, alongside a resort in Ireland, Portmarnock Resort & Jameson Golf Links.
 Tom Gaglardi is Chief Executive Officer for Sandman Hotel Group.
+Tom Gaglardi is also the owner of the Dallas Stars.